jw8u/lstm/README.md

 # lstm

-In this project, I attempted to forecast conditionally heteroskedastic time series data using LSTM.
+In this project, I attempted to forecast conditionally heteroskedastic time series data using LSTM recurrent neural network.